 SkyClub is one example of a business that uses trusted third-party reviews to enhance its credibility:

 You can display customer reviews in many different places.
 On email signatures; ad campaigns, the checkout page of an eCommerce store and even on product pages.

-You may think that your products and services are excellent, but your potential customers, however, may still have their reservations and doubts.
+You may think that your products are excellent, but your prospective customers may still have their reservations and doubts.

-Before customers draw out their credit cards, they want to rest assured in the knowledge that your business will serve them well.
+Before customers pay you, they want to know that your business will serve them well.
 They want proof that your company is reliable and trustworthy.

 That is where testimonials come in.

-When a potential customer reads a positive testimonial, they can enter the sales process with less doubt and uncertainty.
+When a potential customer reads a testimonial, they have less doubt when opting for your services.

-Sales messages are way more believable when they are backed up by someone other than your sales rep – when they come from, say, authentic customer feedback.
+Sales messages are believable when they are backed up by someone other than your sales rep. For example, when they come from authentic customer feedback.

-Here are three examples of the messages marketers generally use to influence what their customers do, buy, and even think.
+Here are some examples of messages marketers use to influence customer decisions: